 1.3 The German market is undergoing a metamorphosis

-2.1 German cities and the determinants of their demand
+2.1 German cities and their demand drivers

 Save money by using LEDs